 In my case, the controversy is reflected in the way that Wikipedia covers the topic of psi and the biographical entries of scientists who study it.
 While many Wikipedia articles are useful, the articles on psi are written by anonymous vandals who enforce an exclusively negative view of parapsychology.
-Attempts to edit the supposedly "anyone can edit" encyclopedia to improve its accuracy are blocked via use of an impenetrable labyrinth of bureaucratic rules.
-For a more accurate assessment of parapsychology, as well as a third-party biography of me, see this site.
+Attempts to edit the supposedly "anyone can edit" encyclopedia to improve its accuracy are uniformly blocked via use of an impenetrable labyrinth of bureaucratic rules.
+For a far more accurate assessment of parapsychology, as well as a third-party biography of me, see this site.

-For example, a page on Wikipedia that is supposedly my bio (written by unknown persons) implies that no "real" scientists accept the results of my work.
-But that article fails to mention scientists across many disciplines who have endorsed my research, including two Nobel Laureates.
+A page on Wikipedia that is supposedly my bio (written by unknown persons) implies that no "real" scientists accept the results of my work.
+That article fails to mention scientists across many disciplines who have endorsed my research, including two Nobel Laureates.
 Nor does it mention that in 2018 I was one of 35 invited speakers at an international science conference sponsored by the pharmaceutical company Merck, of Darmstadt, Germany, which included 5 Nobel Laureates and other prominent scientists.
 I am also on the jury for a major biomedical prize from Merck, where the award is 1 million Euros.
-Members of the juries hail from Harvard, Stanford, MIT, Columbia, Princeton, Oxford, UC Berkeley, Cornell, etc. Thus, psi research, while admittedly more controversial than more conventional topics, is accepted as legitimate by leading scientific and academic bodies.
+Members of that jury hail from Harvard, Stanford, MIT, Columbia, Princeton, Oxford, UC Berkeley, Cornell, etc. Thus, psi research, while admittedly more controversial than more conventional topics, is accepted as legitimate by leading scientific and academic bodies.

 The Wikipedia bio page also provides a distorted account of my first popular book, The Conscious Universe, which was reviewed in the journal Nature.
 That review contained two serious errors, which left readers with the false impression that I was responsible for the mistakes.
 In fact, both of them were made by the reviewer.
-Fortunately, Nature eventually published a correction 9 months later (but hardly anyone pays attention to such retractions).
+Fortunately, Nature eventually published a correction 9 months later (but no one pays attention to retractions).